 2. PLAY THE “CAMERA GAME”

-This activity heightens perception, and is excellent to play at all parks, including natural areas, historic sites, and recreation areas.
+This activity heightens perception and is excellent to play at all parks, including natural areas, historic sites, and recreation areas.
 The Camera Game is played in pairs: one person is the photographer; the other is the camera.

 The “Camera” closes their eyes and allows the “Photographer” to gently guide them around a small area, leading gently by the elbow or shoulder.
 When the Photographer taps the shoulder of the Camera twice, the Camera opens their eyes on the scene before them.
 Both players remain silent.
 After three to five seconds, the Photographer taps the Camera’s shoulder once, signaling the Camera to close their eyes.
 The concept here is similar to opening and closing a camera shutter to capture a picture on film, or snapping a photo on your mobile device.

 Because the Camera looks at the scene for only a few seconds—before their minds can wander much-- the impact of their “picture” is quite powerful.
-Players of the Camera Game have reported retaining a vivid memory of their pictures for five years afterwards.
+Players of the Camera Game have reported retaining a vivid memory of their pictures for five years afterward.

-If your group needs ideas of what to “photograph,” discuss beforehand about possible examples: The scenes could be wide-angle and scenic -- such as the view across a lake or looking down a trail -- or they might use an imaginary macro lens and take close-up “pictures” of beautiful things like the rough-hewn edges of historic cabin logs, or dewdrops of water on a spider web.
+If your group needs ideas of what to “photograph,” discuss beforehand possible examples: The scenes could be wide-angle and scenic -- such as the view across a lake or looking down a trail -- or they might use an imaginary macro lens and take close-up “pictures” of beautiful things like the rough-hewn edges of historic cabin logs, or dewdrops of water on a spider web.

 Perhaps your group will want to play multiple rounds of the game with different categories or special challenges each time.